Brave Story: New Traveler (PSP)

 Brave Story is a straightforward game described by a straightforward premise: Adventure.
 It can be described as simple.
 At the same time, it can also be described as highly refined.
 The latter is probably more accurate.
 Everything is crisp and bright with the promise of a grand romp through unknown territory.
 While it may end quickly, the game is fun enough that it's a minor concern.

-If you enjoyed this Brave Story: New Traveler review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Brave Story: New Traveler review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!